 - You must be able to get around entirely without assistance and carry all your own luggage and camera gear.

 - You must be able to handhold your largest camera and lens without using a tripod, monopod, or any other type of camera mount.

 - You must be able to hike with your camera gear for up to ten kilometres (six miles) per day, although in reality we very rarely walk that far in our workshops.

 These are absolute requirements.
 Meeting them will help you make the most of the many photographic opportunities and ensure that you don’t slow down the rest of the group.

-How many people do you take in workshops?
+How many people do you take on field workshops?

-Where and when are the next workshops happening?
+Where and when are the next field workshops happening?

-We’re currently working on our 2020 and 2021 workshops.
+We’re currently working on plans for workshops in Africa and North America in 2021 once it is safe to travel again.
 If you’d like to be informed when these are scheduled, subscribe to our mailing list.

 I have a question not answered here.